-Except for the Medical School, which admits only Massachusetts residents (as required by Chapter 164 of the Massachusetts Acts of 1988, Section 88), admission to the University is open to residents and non-residents of the Commonwealth on a competitive basis.
-Massachusetts residents accounted for 81.8% and 53.0% of the University's total undergraduate and graduate fall enrollment, respectively, during Fall 2014.
+Admission to the University is open to residents and non-residents of the Commonwealth on a competitive basis.
+Massachusetts residents accounted for 81.8% and 53.0% of the University's total undergraduate and graduate fall enrollment, respectively, during Fall 2015.

-For Fall 2014, total full-time equivalent enrollment at the University (including continuing education) was 62,308, representing an increase of 6.4% over the five-year period.
+For Fall 2015, total full-time equivalent enrollment at the University (including continuing education) was 63,350, representing an increase of 6.5% over the five-year period.

-Total Full-Time Equivalent Enrollment, Fall 2010-2014
+Total Full-Time Equivalent Enrollment, Fall 2011-2015